|

 Fig.6:

-Swedish ice skates, 3rd quarter of XIXth century
+Swedish ice skates, 3rd quarter of 19th century

 Robust ice skates.
 The platforms are very wide at the

-front and provided with a brass fitting as to avoid cracking of the wood.
+front and provided with a brass fitting as to avoid the wood from cracking.

 See detail 6.
-The blades have got a stylish flat design curls.
+The blades have got stylish flat design curls.
 At the rear

 the blades were ground concave for about one third of the length.